froxlor/Documentation/admin-guide/configuration/php-fpm/README.md

 To adjust settings, login as admin and click on **Settings** in the menu on the left side.

 ::: warning NOTE
 Please remember to check that you're using the correct PHP-FPM version in froxlor.
-You can do it on the **PHP-FPM versions** page.
+You can do it on the **[PHP-FPM versions](../../php-versions-and-configuration/#_2-php-fpm-versions)** page.
 :::

 ```
-Webserver settings
-    Webserver: Nginx or Apache2
-        Save

 PHP-FPM
     Enabled: Yes
         Save